digital-porous-media/dpm_docs/docs/upload_data.md

 ---

 For further details on specific file formats or metadata fields, please refer to the relevant sections of the documentation.
-If you encounter issues, contact the DRP support team.
+If you encounter issues, contact the DPM support team.